owentechnologist/PyQuiz/README.md

 ## Hint: If you want to create your own Quiz, you can ask ChatGPt the following prompt:
 ```
-Using the following as an example,
+Using the following questions as an example,
 generate a sample of 20 questions regarding
 "any topic"
-without any numeric reference at the beginning of each line, using (T or F) or providing one word answers to (fill in the blank).
+without any numeric reference at the beginning of each line, randomly alternate using (T or F) questions or provide one word answers to (fill in the blank) questions.

 Most terms in Ballet are from the ______ language (fill in the blank)~french
 Alton Brown has good recipes (T or F)~T